 7 Things You Shouldn’t Include on Your Resume – This article discusses common resume mistakes and provides tips for creating an effective resume.
 It emphasizes the importance of avoiding unnecessary information and errors.
 Examples of mistakes include including personal interests, listing all primary education, writing an objective statement, mentioning salary expectations, dating irrelevant experiences, leaving resume gaps, and stating “References available upon request.”
 The article suggests focusing on work and education, maintaining concise resumes, and tailoring them to highlight relevant qualifications.
 By following these guidelines, job seekers can present themselves in a more compelling and concise manner, increasing their chances of meeting the requirements of potential employers.

 Resume Templates and Support:

-- Sample Resume – This site also provides free templates and a free resume builder.
-There are tabs at the top of the page for templates, builder, examples and samples.
-The left hand side of the page has links for samples by type of job, writing services as well as additional related links (like cover letters).
+Sample resume – This site also provides free templates and a free resume builder.
+There are tabs at the top of the page for templates, builders, examples, and samples.
+The left-hand side of the page has links for samples by type of job, and writing services as well as additional related links (like cover letters).

 How to Write a Targeted Resume – So what, exactly, is a targeted resume?
 A targeted resume is designed for a specific job where you feel your skill set and experience are perfectly matched.
 This article by Alison Doyle and posted on About.com, explains how to write a targeted resume and provides an example.
 There are additional links for a targeted cover letter and other related services.

 Learn to write a killer resume with our top picks of 5 must-read books on resume writing.
 Land your dream job today, get a book that best fits your needs.